 The third, and largest, project by James Goggin taking place at this year’s Chaumont festival is an audio-visual installation in the exhibition White Noise: Quand le graphisme fait du bruit, which explores the relationship between music and graphic design with work by designers Experimental Jetset, Moniker, Shoboshobo, and Laurent Fétis, as well as an incredible rare survey of work by seminal British designer Barney Bubbles selected by British journalist and author Paul Gorman.

-While it was decided that the Confusion label identity does not need a logo, the cataloguing of each release is marked by a logo-like catalogue stamp which happens to be the very first release from the label, catalogued by itself as CNF001 (visible in the picture above).
+While it was decided that the Confusion label identity did not necessarily need a logo, let alone a consistent identity in itself (as JG’s Confusion Manual asks, “What kind of self-respecting music label would have an identity manual telling graphic designers what they can and cannot do?”), the cataloguing of each release is marked by a logo-like catalogue stamp which happens to be the very first release from the label, cataloguing itself as CNF001 (visible in the picture above).
 A new release for 2013, the Confusion website [CNF008], is currently under construction.

 Pictured: View of the Confusion installation in Les Subsistances, an old military warehouse in Chaumont

 Exhibition: Moving Picture Show, International Graphic Design and Poster Festival, Chaumont, France, 26 May–10 June, 2012